UN Haiti peacekeepers face outcry over alleged rape

 "After that, the soldiers tried to negotiate with my mother to cover up the act, but my mother did not want to and alerted the authorities and filed a complaint," Jean added.

 "My son has been raped.
 It is a crime that should be punished.
-So we are demanding justice and reparation," Rose Marie Jean told the station.
+So we are demanding justice and reparation," Rose Marie Jean told the radio.

+In his statement late on Sunday, Martelly urged Haitian authorities and U.N. mission leaders to meet to prevent any similar incidents of abuse occurring in the future.

 International experts, including a panel tasked by the United Nations, pointed to the U.N.
 Nepalese contingent's riverside camp as the likely source of the cholera, although a U.N. spokesman said this was not necessarily conclusive.